Families raising or considering raising a child who is bilingual or multilingual are confronted with many questions.

 Simultaneous language learning refers to the use of two or more languages from birth or shortly thereafter, and sequential language learning refers to the use of only one language in the home, followed by exposure to another language (or often, the community language) when your little one starts school.
 Since we live in the “real world,” and not in a vacuum, life doesn’t always work in these clean categories.
 Try not to fret too much about the details, and remember that the more exposure you give your baby to listen to and practice using each language in everyday situations (especially during daily routines and rituals), the more opportunities you are giving him to learn!

-You may be wondering how early bilingual language development might develop - what does it look like compared to monolingual language development in an infant or toddler?
+What does bilingual language development look like compared to monolingual language development in an infant or toddler?
 Obviously, there are variations and no two children are exposed to exactly the same amount of one language versus another (even, sometimes, in the same family!), but in general a young child’s developing skills in two or more languages will depend on the quality of the experience that child has with each, and, of course, the amount of experience hearing and using both languages.

 As far as expression is concerned, both monolingual and bilingual children often speak their first word around the age of 12 months or one year, and by age two, most monolingual and bilingual children will have started to put two words together to express themselves.
 It’s normal that the grammatical rules of one language might be applied to another, or vocabulary from each language might be used within the same sentence or expression.
 These are considered normal aspects of learning multiple languages.
 Especially with “sequential language learning,” or learning one language after another has already been introduced, young children may experience a period of time when they focus on listening and understanding the new language, or the differences between the two languages.
 This is a typical occurrence in bilingual language development, and is known as a “silent period.”
 It can last several months, and is a totally normal phase!
 Another typical part of early bilingual or multilingual language development is known as “language loss,” which describes the child’s focus on one language over another.
 You might hear your little one start to respond back to you in only one language, even if he once responded to, say, one parent in one language and the other parent in another.
 This may have to do with personal preference of the child, with more exposure to one language over another in a social context or with peers, perhaps, or really, a variety of factors that may or may not be obvious!